Combinatorics behind discriminants of polynomial systems: Polymatroids and induced matroids

-\begin{prop} \textup{ \cite{oxley_matroid_2011}} Let $\mathsf{k}$ be an independent set in a matroid, and let $L$ be an element such that the union $\mathsf{k}\cup L$ is dependent.
-Then there is a unique circuit contained in the set $\mathsf{k}\cup L$, and this circuit contains $L$. \end{prop}
+\begin{prop} \textup{ \cite{oxley_matroid_2011}} Suppose $I$ is an independent set in a matroid and $e$ is an element such that $I\cup e$ is dependent; then there exists a unique circuit contained in $I\cup e$, and this circuit contains $e$. \end{prop}